Annotating SNPs

 To use this script, variables need to be defined on lines 28 to 32 of the script:

-• The number of lines in the VCF file header should be specified in the VCF_header.int variable.
-This is the number of lines that begin with # in the VCF file.
+~/bioinfo-notebook/data/. - The number of lines in the VCF file header should be specified in the

-• The variable upstream.int is used to determine how far upstream from an annotated feature a SNP can be.
+upstream.intis used to determine how far upstream from an annotated feature a SNP can be.
 This can be set to 0 if you do not want upstream SNPs to be considered.
-Setting it to 1000 will mean that SNPs up to 1,000 bases/1kb upstream from a feature will be annotated.
+Setting it to 1000 will mean that SNPs up to 1,000 bases/1kb upstream from a feature will be annotated. - The variable ‘output_name’ is used to specify the name of the output file, which should end in ‘.tsv’ as it will be a tab-separated values text file.

 Annotated SNP format